Azure/azure-sdk-for-ruby/docs/README.md

 # Microsoft Azure SDK for Ruby

 Microsoft Azure SDK for Ruby has been deprecated.
 It will be in maintenance mode for a period of time.
 This doc instructs how to use Azure REST API as a replacement.
-By the way, it is highly recommanded you to use other GA SDKs
+By the way, it is highly recommanded you to use GA SDKs
 * [Python](https://github.com/Azure/azure-sdk-for-python)
 * [Java](https://github.com/Azure/azure-sdk-for-java)
 * [JavaScript](https://github.com/Azure/azure-sdk-for-js)